 Many banks don’t want to let you use a personal account for your business – it may be against the terms and conditions of your personal account.
 Most business bank accounts come with monthly fees, but also offer introductory offers such as free banking for a set amount of time.
-In this article, we’ll compare what’s on offer for business owners in the UK, and help you decide which one is right for you.
+In this article, we’ll give you some ideas for what to look for in a business good bank account.

 It’s not a legal requirement, but it’s highly recommended that you set up a separate business bank account.